msmanek/getting-a-gig-pm-edition/README.md

 ### Make your name **BIG.**
 Your name has to stand out from everything else, because you want it to be remembered.
 Making it the biggest thing on the page is the easiest thing you can do to make that possible.
 I've seen soooo many resumes where the name is at the top, but it's just bolded and centered and they expect that to be enough.
 It's not.

+### Stick to one page.
+You are in college right now.
+People more accomplished than you can put their resume in a single page.
+There is no reason why you should be able to do so too.

 ### Remove the objective.
 Nobody looks at the objective.
 Nobody.
 I personally spoke to a bunch of recruiters from various companies and they all said that they never look at them.
 Use that space to talk about projects you've done, activities you've done, etc.

+### Remove "References available upon request".
+It is implied.

 ### Keep it to a single page.
 Recruiters are looking for a short summary of you.
 They're reading several resumes a day, and if they see something longer than they typically read, they could pass over yours for something more concise!
 If you'd like to say more, put a link to a personal website or portfolio for someone to find it.
 A resume is a summary, not a tome.